fortanix/terraform-provider-dsm/docs/resources/aws_sobject.md

 - `copied_to` (List of String) List of security objects copied by the current security object.
 - `creator` (Map of String) The creator of the group from Fortanix DSM.
    * `user`: If the group was created by a user, the computed value will be the matching user id.
-   * `app`: If the group was created by a app, the computed value will be the matching app id.
+   * `app`: If the group was created by an app, the computed value will be the matching app id.
 - `dsm_name` (String) The security object name from Fortanix DSM (matches the name provided during creation).
 - `external` (Map of String) AWS CMK level metadata:
    * `Key_arn`